dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

      5. disconnect application from the old system, the source
      6. connect applications to the new system, the target

+   Steps 0, 1, 2, 3, and 4 would be implemented by a single ``pgcopydb``
+   command such as ``pgcopydb fork --follow`` or ``pgcopydb follow``.
+The exact command is still in the design, stay tuned.

+   Steps 5 and 6 are not to be covered by pgcopydb, because pgcopydb has no control over the application life cycle and connection strings.

 This is still a work in progress.
 Stay tuned.

 .. _pgcopydb_stream_receive: